SixArm/gpg-agent-pinentry-error-fixer/README.md

     export GPG_TTY
     echo $GPG_TTY

-Do we have a viable pinentry that uses curses?
+Do we have a viable pinentry that uses curses or tty?

     which pinentry-curses
+    which pinentry-tty

+## Install pinentry

+For macOS and brew:

+    brew install pinentry

+For Debian and Ubuntu:

+    apt-get install pinentry
+    apt-get install pinentry-curses

+The pinentry program has many versions:

+    pinentry
+    pinentry-curses
+    pinentry-emacs
+    pinentry-gnome3
+    pinentry-gtk2
+    pinentry-qt
+    pinentry-tty

+## Set pinetry

-Set the GPG agent to use TTY by editing `~/.gnupg/gpg-agent.conf` and using a line such as one of these:
+Set the GPG agent to use the pinentry program.

+Edit `~/.gnupg/gpg-agent.conf`.

+Add a line such as:

     pinentry-program /usr/local/bin/pinentry-curses

-    pinentry-program /usr/bin/pinentry-tty
+Try now.

+## Reload

+Reload the agent:

+    gpg-connect-agent reloadagent /bye

+Try now.

+## Restart

+If GPG still isn't working, and has the same error message, then try kill and restart.

 Kill any gpg-agent: